metablaster/WindowsFirewallRuleset/README.md

 ### Quick start

-1. If you don't have ssh keys and other setup required to clone via SSH then either clone with HTTPS or just download released zip file by clicking on "Releases" here on this site, and then for latest release under "assets" download zip file.\
+1. If you don't have ssh keys and other setup required to clone via SSH then either clone with HTTPS or just download released zip file from [Releases][release], and then for latest release under "assets" download zip file.\
 These steps here assume you have downloaded a zip file from "assets" section under "Releases".
-2. Extract downloaded archive somewhere, these steps assume you've extracted the zip (project root directory) into `C:\` root drive directly.
+1. Extract downloaded archive somewhere, these steps assume you've extracted the zip (project root directory) into `C:\` root drive directly.
 3. If you would like to use Windows PowerShell instead of PowerShell Core see:\
 [How to open Windows PowerShell](Readme/WindowsPowerShell.md)